 I also had the pleasure of participating to extracurricular activities for students.
 In that way I knew another aspect of Valencia, less cultural, but also very characteristic, and together with the other students we went to the greatest parties at the port or in the Carmen district.

-I can advise anyone to do this experience at AIP Languages, because for me was unforgettable.
+I can advise anyone to do this experience at AIP Language Institute, because for me was unforgettable.
 The only negative thing was the melancholy in my lasts days here in Valencia, thinking that soon I would return home.